Step 1: Planning (you are here)

 - Not a Large size because it has to fit easily in the car.
 Not a Small because of my anatomy.
 Somewhere in the range of a Medium (17-18″ seat tube), then.
 I can get one of those to fit me with a longer post and a longer stem.

 - Able to be set up as a street machine (high seatpost config in particular)

 - Chromoly steel or aluminum construction.

-- English-threaded bottom bracket with chainstays that can handle (i.e. fit the secondary gear housing) of a BBSHD without chainline drama.
+- English-threaded bottom bracket with chainstays that can handle (i.e. fit the secondary gear housing) a BBSHD without chainline drama.

 - Straight down tube into the bottom bracket, old-school style.

 And of course add in that I want it to be in good condition, so I’m going to be looking at condition and possible flaws very closely.